 The first day of your trip could start in a not very well-known but charming little town in the northern part of Switzerland.

 As promised, this Switzerland itinerary has it all – mountains, waterfalls, lakes, cities, towns, and villages.
 And this itinerary has a great mix of mountains, waterfalls, lakes, cities, towns…and so on.

 So, here is probably the most beautiful town in Switzerland: Stein am Rhine.
-The picture doesn’t do any justice, but after visiting so many places I felt it was the place with the most distinctive architecture.
+The picture doesn’t do any justice, but I felt it was the place with the most distinctive architecture after visiting so many places.

 This little town in the northern part of Switzerland is like a fairy tale come true.
-The most distinctive facades and buildings are surrounded by more picture-perfect buildings.
+More picture-perfect buildings surround the most distinctive facades and buildings.

 If you stroll outside the town center, you will also find a lovely river to walk along, though I probably would focus on the town center as you only have a few hours (maybe have lunch in one of the restaurants here).

 After some time in the town, it is time for nature.
 So head to the impressive waterfalls.

 The biggest waterfalls in Europe aren’t in Iceland.
 They are actually in Switzerland.
 Right next to the German border, to be precise.

 The astonishing waterfalls near the town of Schaffhausen know how to impress.
 Whether you get to the platform or take a boat ride, the waterfalls are one of the best places to visit in 1 week.